-NEW YORK - The search for it the perfect sound reproduction system seems to have set its sights on the traditional concept of the high-fidelity speaker.
+NEW YORK - The search for the perfect sound reproduction system seems to have set its sights on the traditional concept of the high-fidelity speaker.
 With turntables, amplifiers and preamps reaching a point of super sophistication because of integrated circuit technology, manufacturers are looking at the speaker as the source of inaccurate sound reproduction, and several of these manufacturers have come up with new speaker concepts which they feel give a more realistic reproduction of recorded sound.

 Three such revolutionary speakers are those made by Magneplanar, Dahlquist and Dayton-Wright, but recently other firms have joined in the introduction of speakers which break with the traditional concept of a box with a woofer and tweeter installed behind a grille cloth.
 Sonab Electronics of Foster City, California has made available its OA-14 loudspeaker.
 There is a distinct right (OA 14R) and left (OA 14L) speaker for the system, sold for \$288 each, and a new principle.
-"Instead of transmitting sound toward the listener in a narrow beam as with conventional speakspecial effects and other techniques which are similar to the project as a "studio just for the video arts, abstracted from drama.
+"Instead of transmitting sound toward the listener in a narrow beam as with conventional speakspecial effects and other techniques which are similar to the ways that I make records."